Wolverine971/9takes/src/blog/people/movie-stars/Margot-Robbie.md

 </article>
 <article>
  <a href="/blog/enneagram/enneagram-type-5"><b>Type 5- The Investigator:</b></a>
- <p>They may admire Robbie's thoughtful approach to choosing roles and her desire to fully understand her characters.
+ <p>They may admire Robbie's thoughtful approach to choosing roles and her desire to understand her characters fully.
 Yet, they might wish she would engage in more intellectually challenging roles.</p>
 </article>
 <article>
  <a href="/blog/enneagram/enneagram-type-6"><b>Type 6- The Loyalist:</b></a>